Where to Find Authentic Filipino Bakeries and Panaderias...

 Your Guide to the Best Filipino Bakeries in Surrey

 Surrey is the undisputed heart of Metro Vancouver's Filipino food scene, and its bakeries are a major reason why.
-The Scott Road (120 Street) corridor, particularly between 72nd and 88th Avenues, is a linear panaderia paradise.
-Driving down this strip, you'll pass multiple bakeries, each with its loyal following.
-The competition is fierce, which means quality and freshness are high.
-This area is easily accessible by car and is served by several TransLink bus routes along Scott Road and King George Boulevard[1].
+The dense core is the Whalley corridor around 104 Avenue and Whalley Boulevard, where a couple of community staples sit minutes apart.
+The area is accessible by car and served by several TransLink bus routes[1].

 Must-Try Items at Any Filipino Bakery